 District Attorney Danny Craig, who led the prosecution in the two-month trial, is defending its fairness.
 He contends that the defense complaints lack merit or are legally prohibited.

 The convictions have been the only legal action taken in the homicide of Mr. Holt, who died locked in the trunk of his burning car in South Carolina.
-They are also the only legal action taken in the July 24, 1997, slayings of Ryan J. Singh and Manuel B. Arroyo, whose bodies were found in the trunk of a burned car in Warren County.
+They are also the only legal action taken in July 24, 1997, slayings of Ryan J. Singh and Manuel B. Arroyo, whose bodies were found in the trunk of a burned car in Warren County.

 Attorneys for the six defendants argued Tuesday before Judge Neal W. Dickert that the joint trial was unjust from the jury selection to Mr. Craig's closing argument.